-- (b) any other functions and powers conferred on the code registrar by unanimous resolution of the relevant Ministers of the scheme participants. - (2) In addition to the powers mentioned in subsection (1), the code registrar has power to do all things necessary or convenient to be done in connection with the performance or exercise of the functions and powers referred to in that subsection. - (3) The code registrar may delegate the code registrar's powers under this section to an appropriately qualified person. - (4) In this section-
+- (1) The code registrar has- - (a) the functions and powers conferred or expressed to be conferred on the code registrar under the Gas Pipelines Access (Queensland) Law or under the National Gas Agreement;5 and - (b) any other functions and powers conferred on the code registrar by unanimous resolution of the relevant Ministers of the scheme participants. - (2) In addition to the powers mentioned in subsection (1), the code registrar has power to do all things necessary or convenient to be done in connection with the performance or exercise of the functions and powers referred to in that subsection. - (3) The code registrar may delegate the code registrar's powers under this section to an appropriately qualified person.6 - (4) In this section-